JuanVillegas97/-/README.md

 ## Second commit
 ### Thing left to do:
 A lot of thing first gotta make sure the parse does the job before star creating more parsing blockk laso I should chec that ID aldso get alphanumeric values
+## Third commit
+Well I changed the regular expression of ID to a mix of Japanese and English words,